k3vinw/mwd.vim/README.md

 MWD - Magic Working Directory :sparkles: Vim
 ==============================================

-Changes the startup behavior of Vim to follow the supplied path.
+Change the startup behavior of Vim to follow your path.

 Rationale
 ---------

-Have you ever supplied a directory to Vim at startup and were surprised to find the built-in file browser (Explorer) was listing directories and files from a different location than what you expected? :confused:
+Have you ever supplied a path to Vim at startup and were surprised to find the built-in file browser (Explorer) was listing directories and files from a different path than what you expected? :confused:

 Or launched [fzf.vim](https://github.com/junegunn/fzf.vim) and were surprised it was scanning files from a completely different path than